 I propose that retreat can be more orienting, grounding, and pleasurable than many of the standard forms often are, and still be a powerful container for spiritual growth.
 Part of this depends on the qualities we are aiming to cultivate.
 In this format I’m going for orientation, ease, discernment, agency, energy, and maturity.
 Total beginners may not be perfectly served by this form, since it requires some maturity of discipline, but they’re not served well by traditional retreat either.
 I think a very broad spectrum of practitioners will be served well by forms like this, and particularly folks who resonate with deeply embodied practices and have some access to curiosity and exploratory energy in their practices.

 Like the standard Insight Meditation retreat style, participants will each have one short work period each day (kitchen & housekeeping), and the bulk of the day will be in silence.
-One meal a day (dinner) won’t be silent, and we’ll have space then for conversation and connection.
-Here’s an approximate daily schedule:
+One meal a day (lunch) won’t be silent, and we’ll have space then for conversation and connection.
+Here’s an approximate daily schedule.

 5:30am: Open warmup into sitting meditation, ending with chanting (Refuge & Precepts).